Cha Wa: My People

-The band's follow up album to their GRAMMY-nominated Spyboy is entitled My People and was released on April 2, 2021 on Single Lock Records.
+The band's follow up album to their Grammy-nominated Spyboy is entitled My People and was released on April 2, 2021 on Single Lock Records.
 Andrew Block engineered and co-produced the record with Teitel.
 The band has garnered significant press surrounding the release, including an appearance on Good Morning America, Jazz FM (UK), and BBC 6.
-The album was again nominated for a GRAMMY in the Regional Roots Album category.
+The album was again nominated for a Grammy in the Regional Roots Album category.

+Rise Up

+Cha Wa released their fourth studio album 'Rise Up' on August 29, 2025 – the 20 year anniversary of Hurricane Katrina, celebrating their home city's resilience.

 Touring and performances

 In early 2019, Cha Wa performed at GlobalFest.
 In a review of the festival, Rolling Stone explained Cha Wa's performance as "a portable Mardi Gras dance party".
 That spring, the band played several shows at SXSW, including GlobalFest's official showcase at Palm Door on Sixth and the Brooklyn Bowl Family Reunion at the Historic Scoot Inn.
 A few weeks later, the group was featured at a celebration of 50 years of New Orleans music and culture by Relix Magazine at the New Orleans Jazz Museum.
 Summer 2019 saw Cha Wa play several large music festivals including the 29th annual High Sierra Music Festival, Montreal International Jazz Festival, and the Philadelphia Folk Festival among many others.

 ESPN featured Cha Wa on their national broadcast on December 16, 2019 playing the ESPN MNF theme and one of Cha Wa's own songs.
 A few months later (September 13, 2020), Cha Wa's hometown team, the Saints, featured them on their official pregame show with a live performance of Cha Wa's original song "Saints Go Get 'Em".
 Lincoln featured a unique Cha Wa performance of an unreleased song at the Hotel Peter and Paul for their "Chart Your Course" Campaign with Cas Haley.

-The band appeared for a performance and interview on Good Morning America the week of Mardi Gras 2021.
+The band appeared for a performance and interview on Good Morning America the week of Mardi Gras 2021 and has appeared on numerous morning shows since, including Good Day Louisiana around the release of their album 'Rise Up' in 2025.